legacysurvey/legacysurvey/pages/dr5/description.rst

 These are continuous properties for the object centers, fluxes, and the shape parameters.
 There is also the discrete choice of which model type to use.
-In DR5, five morphological types are used: point sources, "simple" galaxies (an exponential profile with a fixed 0.45\ |Prime| effective radius and round profile), deVaucouleurs profiles
-(elliptical galaxies), exponential profiles (spiral galaxies), and composite profiles that are deVaucouleurs + exponential (with the same source center).
+In DR5, five morphological types are used: point sources, round exponential galaxies with a variable radius ("REX"), deVaucouleurs profiles (elliptical galaxies), exponential profiles (spiral galaxies), and composite profiles that are deVaucouleurs + exponential (with the same source center).
 The total numbers of the different morphological types in DR5 are: